GiZZoR/wyze-bridge-installer/README.md

 To keep your customized configuration from being overwritten, a separate environment (settings) file is created at `/etc/wyze-bridge/app.env`.

-The script also includes an `update` action, that will update mediamtx and docker-wyze-bridge to the latest versions.
+The script also includes an `update` action, that will backup your current installation and then update mediamtx and docker-wyze-bridge to the latest versions.

 ## Requirements
 - Python 3.10 or newer